-- (1) Permission: The use of generators, unsealed radioisotope sources and sealed radioisotope sources more than 1,000 times of the lower Activity Limits.
-The disposal of radioisotope wastes. - (2) Notification: The use of sealed radioisotope sources less than 1,000 times of the lower Activity Limits.
-The sale of radioisotope sources. - (3) Notification of Certification Equipments: The use of ECD, etc. which receive the design certification beforehand.
+- (1) Permission: The use of unsealed radioisotope sources, sealed radioisotope sources of more than 1,000 times the Lower Activity Limits, radiation generators, and the disposal of radioisotope wastes. - (2) Notification: The use of sealed radioisotope sources equal to or less than 1,000 times the Lower Activity Limits and the sale of radioisotope source. - (3) Notification of Certification Equipment: The use of approved devices (ECD, calibration source etc.) which is received the design certification before manufacture and attached with certification label on the surface after manufacture.